craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/The Planes of Existence.md

 ## The Outer Planes
-The "outer" planes are at the lowest point in the waterfall-esq structure of the planes - the fina
+The "outer" planes are at the lowest point in the waterfall-esq structure of the planes - the last stop before oblivion.

+Souls who pass beyond their material planes find themselves drawn to one of these planes, where ostensibly they would spend the rest of eternity.

 #### Mechanis, the Land of Law

 #### The Abyss, the Land of Chaos